 We have details with photos of the most famous spices of Kerala which are grown and commonly used in Kerala cooking.
-These spices grown in Kerala have been world famous from ancient times, especially the black pepper of Kerala.
+These spices grown in Kerala have been world famous from ancient times, especially the black pepper and Cardamom of Kerala.

 Difference between black pepper and green pepper of Kerala

 The images above show that the black peppercorns, while on the pepper plant, is green peppercorns.
 When dried this green peppercorns becomes the black peppercorns that most of us know.
 Black pepper has a taste that has captivated the world, but not many know the taste of Kerala’s curries made with fresh green pepper corns.
 If and when you are in Kerala, make sure to taste some dishes made with Green Pepper corns.
 It is an experience of a lifetime.